hossamnasser938/Redux-Basics-Course-Documentation/Documentation Files/10_async_actions.md

     }
     ```
     Note here that instead of returning an object we returned another ` function ` that accepts ` dispatch ` ` function ` and call ` dispatch ` in the callback of ` setTimeout ` ` function ` after 3 seconds.
     Now if we run our application we get an error ` Error: Actions must be plain objects.
 Use custom middleware for async actions `.
 So now we need a third-party **middleware** to do that for us.
 We can use ` redux-thunk ` which we install by hitting ` npm install redux-thunk --save `.
-Then we just need to sen that **middleware** to our ` Store `.
+Then we just need to pass that **middleware** to our ` Store `.
     ```
     import { createStore, applyMiddleware } from 'redux';
     import { createLogger } from 'redux-logger';